strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-get-started.md

 Steps are provided in sections that follow the recommended setup process:

-1. [Add Update Readiness](#add-device-health-to-microsoft-operations-management-suite) to Microsoft Operations Management Suite.
+1. [Add Update Readiness](#add-update-readiness) to Microsoft Operations Management Suite.
-2. [Enroll devices](#deploy-your-commercial-id-to-your-windows-10-devices) to your organization’s devices.
+2. [Enroll devices](#enroll-devices-in-update-readiness) so that Update Readiness can monitor them.
-3. [Use Update Readiness to discover the current state of devices in your environment](#use-device-health-to-monitor-frequency-and-causes-of-device-crashes) once your devices are enrolled.
+3. [Use Update Readiness to discover the current state of devices in your environment](#use-update-readiness-to-monitor-the-current-state) once your devices are enrolled.